axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-Targets with protection (Shield, HP Regen, or Damage Reduction) from party effects gain Seed of Life for 8 seconds
+- Targets that have protection effects (Shield, HP Regen, Damage Reduction) from party effects will have the Seed of Life applied for 12s

-Seed of Life: Endurance +25 (30), Max 20 stacks
+- Seed of Life: Endurance +25, Max 20 stacks

 **4 Piece Set Bonus**

-When Seed of Life is stacked 20 times, the effect ends and the target instead gains Life Activation for 10 seconds
+- When Seed of Life is stacked 20 times, the Seed of Life effect is removed and Life Activation is triggered for 10 seconds

-Life Activation: Recovers HP by 995 (1300) every second.
-Effect doubles if HP is below 30%.
+- Life Activation: Endurance +500, recovers HP by 697 every second and an additional 0.5% of the caster's max HP.
+Healing effect is doubled if current HP is below 30%.

 **6 Piece Set Bonus**

-During Life Activation, gain Resuscitation for 3 seconds each time HP is recovered
+- Life Activation grants Resuscitation for 3s each time HP is recovered

-Resuscitation: Attack Power +2% (3%).
-Max 10 (8) stacks
+- Resuscitation: Additional damage +2.4%.
+Max 10 stacks.

 **Classes**

-Supports (Not used often)
+- Supports (Not used often)

 ---